ChalitaCh/CMEECourseWork/Week2/README.md

 - Exampleseq.csv - input for align_seq.py
 - bodymass.csv - output from basic_csv.py
 - testcsv.csv - input for basic_csv.py
+- 407228326.fasta - an example sequence in fasta format
+- 407228412.fasta - an example sequence in fasta format
+- seq1.fasta - a fasta sequence used as a default input
+- seq2.fasta - a fasta sequence used as a default input
 ## Results

 An empty directory for the output files